Advocacy

 These can support certain people under the Care Act 2014 (in England) and the Social Services and Wellbeing (Wales) Act (in Wales).

-You can find a list of advocacy services in Surrey on the Local Offer website.
+You can find a list of advocacy services in Surrey on the Family Information Directory.

 The purpose of this service is to provide high-quality, independent advocacy to enable improved outcomes for: looked after children, children subject to child protection planning and care leavers up to the age of 25; and children and young people with special educational needs and/or disabilities (SEND), who have an Education Health and Care (EHCP) and do not have appropriate representation.